Gaussian variational approximation for high-dimensional state space models: Parameterizing the covariance matrix

-\citet{Tan2016} considered an approach which parametrizes the precision matrix $\Omega=\Sigma^{-1}$ in terms of its Cholesky factor, $\Omega=CC^\top$ say, and imposed a sparse structure in $C$ which comes from the conditional independence structure in the model.
-To minimize notation, we continue to write $C$ for a Cholesky factor used to parametrize the variational posterior even though here it is the Cholesky factor of the precision matrix rather than of the covariance matrix as in the previous subsection.
-Similarly to \citet{Tan2016}, \citet{Archer2016} also considered parametrizing a Gaussian variational approximation using the precision matrix, but they optimize directly with respect to the elements $\Omega$, while also exploiting sparse matrix computations in obtaining the Cholesky factor of $\Omega$. \cite{Archer2016} were also concerned with state space models and imposed a block tridiagonal structure on the variational posterior precision matrix for the states, using functions of local data parametrized by deep neural networks to describe blocks of the mean vector and precision matrix corresponding to different states.
-Here we follow \citet{Tan2016} and consider parametrization of the variational optimization in terms of the Cholesky factor $C$ of $\Omega$.
-In this section we consider the case where no restrictions are placed on the elements of $C$ and discuss in Section \ref{sec:Gaussian_Variational_high_dim_state} how the conditional independence structure in the model can be used to impose a sparse structure on $C$.
-We note at the outset that sparsity is very important for reducing the number of variational parameters that need to be optimized and considering a sparse $C$ allows the Gaussian variational approximation method to be extended to high-dimensional settings.
+\citet{Tan2016} consider an approach which parameterizes the precision matrix $\Omega=\Sigma^{-1} = CC^\top$ in terms of its Cholesky factor $C$, and impose a sparse structure on $C$ which comes from the conditional independence structure in the model.
+To minimize notation, we continue to write $C$ for a Cholesky factor used to parameterize the variational posterior even though here it is the Cholesky factor of the precision matrix rather than of the covariance matrix as in the previous subsection.
+Similarly to \citet{Tan2016}, \citet{Archer2016} also consider parameterizing a Gaussian variational approximation using the precision matrix, but they optimize directly with respect to the elements $\Omega$, while also exploiting sparse matrix computations in obtaining the Cholesky factor of $\Omega$. \cite{Archer2016} are also concerned with state space models and impose a block tridiagonal structure on the variational posterior precision matrix for the states, using functions of local data parameterized by deep neural networks to describe blocks of the mean vector and precision matrix corresponding to different states.
+Recently \cite{spantini+bm19} have considered variational algorithms for filtering and smoothing based on transport maps; they also consider online approaches to estimation of the fixed parameters.